SondreUM/UiTHack25/crypto/Curvy_Fascination/writeup/README.md

 >
 > Find the key N to decrypt the flag.
 (The upper bound of N is 34 digits, meaning $log_{10}(N) < 35$)
 >
+> If you are going to download sagemath we recommend you use conda on linux, and homebrew on Mac.
+> Downloading from source takes more time and is more prone to errors.
+>

 ## Writeup